dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 were *not truly righteous* who will fall.
 This in itself is another cause for concern because they may not decide to fall gracefully.
 Those, like the falsely-righteous Pharisees who plotted to have Jesus murdered, will fall most severely.
-The truly-righteous will be saved by the records of their good actions.
+The truly righteous will be saved by the records of their good actions.
 This was always the intent of religion, was it not?
 To make man *better*, by virtue of his actions?